MarquisOgre/digiswap-document/contact-us/business-partnerships.md

 "IFO" (Initial Farm Offering) is a new model of token sale pioneered by Digiswap.
 Here's how it works, in short:&#x20;

-* Users buy your token with DGP tokens.
+* Users buy your token with DIGIS tokens.
-* After the sale, we distribute the DGP to you.
+* After the sale, we distribute the DIGIS to you.

 Learn more about [how IFOs work.](https://medium.com/pancakeswap/initial-farm-offering-ifo-3-0-ifo-staking-pool-622d8bd356f1)